 Highlights of Greece & Turkey Cruise

-No tour escort; explore at your own pace
+No escort, freedom to explore at your own pace

-|Departs||New York Kennedy (JFK); other gateways on request|
+|Departs||New York City (NYC); other gateways on request (flight schedule)|

 |What to Expect||This is a moderately-paced, independent package.
 Optional excursions with local tour guides include a reasonable amount of walking or hiking and requires an average level of physical fitness.|

 Want to stay longer?
-We may be able to arrange for you to extend your stay later than the scheduled dates, subject to availability.
-Contact us about dates, prices and restrictions.
+We may be able to arrange for you to stay later than the scheduled dates, including extra hotel nights and separate airport transfers.
+Contact us about prices and availability.

-|Optional & Upgrades|
+|Options & Upgrades|

 |Rooming Selection/Cabin Categories1|

 |IB (standard inside cabin), Double Occupancy||included|

-|IB (standard inside cabin), Single Occupancy|
+|IB (standard inside cabin), Single Occupancy||+$900|

-|XA (standard outside), Double Occupancy||+$250|
+|XA (standard outside), Double Occupancy||+$200|

 |XA (standard outside), Single Occupancy||+$1100|

-|XC (superior outside), Double Occupancy||+$350|
+|XC (superior outside), Double Occupancy||+$300|